git-commit-id/git-commit-id-maven-plugin/docs/use-cases.md

 For flexibility and due to the fact that this validation has a different scope than the maven-git-commit-id-plugin this validation needs to be configured as additional execution inside the configuration of the pom.xml.
 Once configured, the validation is executed during the verification-phase.
 However since the validation is done in a separate execution the phase can easily be changed by adding the desired phase to the execution configuration.

 Note that this feature needs to be enabled properly, before it can be used.
-Checkout the `Validation Usage Example` in the <a href="https://github.com/git-commit-id/maven-git-commit-id-plugin/blob/master/docs/using-the-plugin.md">Using the plugin</a> guide to find out more.
+Checkout the `Validation Usage Example` in the [using the plugin](using-the-plugin.md) guide to find out more.

 Other
 -----